akivagold/Robbery-in-the-Depths/README.md

 * Click on build solution

 ## License
-This project is licensed under the terms of the [GNU General Public License v3.0](./LICENSE).
+This project is licensed under the terms of the [Apache-2.0 License](./LICENSE).